projectatomic/papr/README.md

   `gihub_pull_id`).
 - `github_pull_id` -- Pull request ID to test (incompatible
   with `github_branch`).
-- `os_keyname` -- OpenStack keypair to use for provisioning.
-- `os_network` -- OpenStack network to use for provisioning.

 The following optional environment vars may be set: